wrenoud/nos-fpm/markdown/chapter_4.md

 notebook pages in the Pydro S-57 Editor.
 Certain attributes do not require manual editing; instead, the attribute is linked to the digital data present in the Pydro XML feature data (manual editing for such attributes is in fact disabled).
-For example, if the S-57 attribute VALSOU (value of sounding) is associated with the feature, the Pydro XML <depth> element value will automatically appear in the depth editing box.
+For example, if the S-57 attribute VALSOU (value of sounding) is associated with the feature, the Pydro XML &lt;depth&gt; element value will automatically appear in the depth editing box.
 Fill out the other boxes on the Additional Attributes notebook page in the S-57 Editor dialog according to your field observation.

 ####### 4.4.3.2.4.1.2 S-57 Attribution